-A filter is available.
-Type a filter text (e.g., bass) in the Filter by field, and press [Update].
-You will then see the list filtered to show only RealTracks that have the word bass somewhere in the title, memo, genre, etc. Pressing the [#] button allows you to quickly filter the list by many elements including feel, time signature, artists, RealTracks set number, etc. Pressing [Show All] will cancel the filter and show all RealTracks again.
-Multiple search terms work with the filter.
-If you separate terms with a space, each term is searched for separately.
-So, a search for "Country Guitar Ev 120" will find any Country Guitar styles with an even feel that would work with a tempo of close to 120.
-Adding a search term that has a number will filter for RealTracks that match the tempo or within a compatible range.
+You can use the filter functions to search for RealTracks.
+Type a text (e.g., "bass") to filter the list, showing only RealTracks that contain the typed text in the title, memo, genre, etc. When separated by spaces, each term is searched individually.
+For example, a search for "Country Guitar Ev 120" will find Country Guitar styles with an even feel and a tempo near 120.
+Adding a search term with a number will filter for RealTracks that match the tempo or fall within a compatible range.
+You can also use the arrow buttons to quickly filter the list by genre, instrument, time signature, feel, and more.